-- (iii) a broker-dealer with 500 or more Registered Persons; - (iv) a broker-dealer with a substantial wholesale customer base;

-(v) a broker-dealer that is approved by a national securities exchange (A) to effect transactions on an exchange as a specialist, market maker, or floor broker; or (B) to act as an institutional broker on an exchange;

-- (vi) a proprietary-trading broker-dealer; - (vii) a clearing firm;

-(viii) an individual who maintains a securities account with a registered broker or dealer but who otherwise has no material business relationship with a broker or dealer or with a Participant;

-(ix) a member of academia who is a financial economist;
+- (iii) a broker-dealer with 500 or more Registered Persons; - (iv) a broker-dealer with a substantial wholesale customer base; - (v) a broker-dealer that is approved by a national securities exchange (A) to effect transactions on an exchange as a specialist, market maker, or floor broker; or (B) to act as an institutional broker on an exchange; - (vi) a proprietary-trading broker-dealer; - (vii) a clearing firm; - (viii) an individual who maintains a securities account with a registered broker or dealer but who otherwise has no material business relationship with a broker or dealer or with a Participant; - (ix) a member of academia who is a financial economist;

-(x) three institutional investors, including an individual trading on behalf of an investment company or group of investment companies registered pursuant to the Investment Company Act of 1940;
+- (x) three institutional investors, including an individual trading on behalf of an investment company or group of investment companies registered pursuant to the Investment Company Act of 1940; - (xi) an individual with significant and reputable regulatory expertise; and - (xii) a service bureau that provides reporting services to one or more CAT Reporters. - (c) Four of the fourteen initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of one (1) year.

-and

-(xi) an individual with significant and reputable regulatory expertise;

-CAT Reporters.

-(xii) a service bureau that provides reporting services to one or more

-(c) Four of the fourteen initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of one (1) year.
 Five of the fourteen initial members of the Advisory Committee, as determined by the Operating Committee, shall have an initial term of two (2) years.
 All other members of the Advisory Committee shall have a term of three (3) years.
-No member of the Advisory Committee may serve thereon for more than two consecutive terms.

-(d) The Advisory Committee shall advise the Participants on the implementation, operation, and administration of the Central Repository, including possible expansion of the Central Repository to other securities and other types of transactions.
+No member of the Advisory Committee may serve thereon for more than two consecutive terms. - The Advisory Committee shall advise the Participants on the implementation, operation, and administration of the Central Repository, including possible expansion of the Central Repository to other securities and other types of transactions.
 Members of the Advisory Committee shall have the right to attend meetings of the Operating Committee or any Subcommittee, to receive information concerning the operation of the Central Repository (subject to Section 4.13(e)), and to submit their views to the Operating Committee or any Subcommittee on matters pursuant to this Agreement prior to a decision by the Operating Committee on such matters; provided that members of the Advisory Committee shall have no right to vote on any matter considered by the Operating Committee or any Subcommittee and that the Operating Committee or any Subcommittee may meet in Executive Session if, by Majority Vote, the Operating Committee or Subcommittee determines that such an Executive Session is advisable.
 The Advisory Committee may provide the Operating Committee with recommendations of one or more candidates for the Operating Committee to consider when selecting members of the Advisory Committee pursuant to Section 4.3(a)(ii); provided, however, that the Operating Committee, at its sole discretion, will select the members of the Advisory Committee pursuant to Section 4.3(a)(ii) from the candidates recommended to the Operating Committee by the Advisory Committee, the Operating Committee itself, Participants or other persons.
-The Operating Committee may solicit and consider views on the operation of the Central Repository in addition to those of the Advisory Committee.

-(e) Members of the Advisory Committee shall receive the same information concerning the operation of the Central Repository as the Operating Committee; provided, however, that the Operating Committee may withhold information it reasonably determines requires confidential treatment.
+The Operating Committee may solicit and consider views on the operation of the Central Repository in addition to those of the Advisory Committee. - (e) Members of the Advisory Committee shall receive the same information concerning the operation of the Central Repository as the Operating Committee; provided, however, that the Operating Committee may withhold information it reasonably determines requires confidential treatment.
 Any information received by members of the Advisory Committee in furtherance of the performance of their functions pursuant to this Agreement shall remain confidential unless otherwise specified by the Operating Committee.